cwaage/cs50_labs/README.md

 {% next "Running Your Program" %}

 #### Run Your Program
-When you code has compiled without errors there will be a new 'executable' file called
+When your code has compiled without errors there will be a new 'executable' file called

 **hello**